John H. Inks was born on April 21, 1874 near Farmington, Fayette County, PA, the son of Andrew J. and Minerva (Minerd) Inks.

 In 1910, the Inkses lived at 324 Sheridan Avenue in Pittsburgh, and in 1914 at 6034 Rodman.
 Circa 1920, they resided at 405 Sierra Street, also in Pittsburgh.

 Heartache shook their world on Nov.
 15, 1914, when one year old daughter Alice died of gastroenteritis, an infection of the stomach and intestines.
-The child was laid to rest in Allegheny Cemetery.
+The child's remains were laid to rest in Allegheny Cemetery.

 Circa 1926, John was employed as a dispatcher with the Green Taxi Cab Company, part of Pittsburgh Transportation.
 Their home was at 253 Phillips Avenue in the city's Carrick section.